Koseng/RaspiAsUSBStickWithCloudSync/doc/diagnose.md

 If any of the settings is incorrect, correct settings and write image again.

+### Raspberry Pi Zero W not detected as USB stick
+- Did you connect the usb cable to the usb port and not the power port?
+- Did you use an usb cable with data support and not only power support?

 ### Automatic dropbox upload not working
 - Did you enter all settings correctly in config.json?
 - Check **log files**: